A-Marriott/im-frontend/README.md

 In order to run the app, make sure you have [Node](https://nodejs.org/en/) installed.

-Once this is done, navigate to the root directory in your CLI and type the following command:
+Once this is done, navigate to the root directory in your CLI and type the following commands:

 ```
 npm install